-- An agent is spiteful (Levine 1998), or competitive (Charness and Rabin 2002), or status seeking or interested in relative income (Duesenberry 1949), if her well-being decreases in the payoffs of others everywhere; so the core property of such preferences is positively sloped indifference curves in (m, o) space. - The well-being of an envious or grudging agent decreases in the payoffs of agents who have more but is unaffected by the payoffs of agents who have less (the role of envy has been emphasized by Bolton 1991 and Mui 1995, for instance); thus, the core property of envious preferences is positively sloped indifference curves in the domain of disadvantageous inequality and vertical indifference curves in the domain of advantageous inequality.14 - The well-being of an agent with maximin preferences (Engelmann and Strobel 2004), Rawlsian preferences (Charness and Rabin 2002), or Leontief preferences (Andreoni and Miller 2002, Fisman et al. 2007) increases in the lowest of all agents' payoffs.
-Thus, its defining feature in a two-person context is that indifference curves in (m, o) space are negatively sloped if inequality is advantageous and vertical otherwise. - An agent is inequity or inequality averse (Fehr and Schmidt 1999, Bolton and Ockenfels 2000), or difference averse (Charness and Rabin 2002, Fisman et al. 2007), or egalitarian (Dawes et al. 2007, Fehr et al. 2008) if she incurs a disutility when other agents have either higher or lower payoffs (as in the model by Fehr and Schmidt 1999), or when the agent's payoff differs from the average payoff of all agents (as in Bolton and Ockenfels 2000).
-Consequently, the defining feature of inequality averse or egalitarian preferences in a two-person context is negatively sloped indifference curves in the domain of advantageous and positively sloped indifference curves in the domain of disadvantageous inequality. - The opposite constellation, benevolence in the domain of disadvantageous inequality combined with malevolence in the domain of advantageous inequality, is referred to as equality aversion (by Hennig-Schmidt 2002, for instance), or as equity aversion (e.g. by Charness and Rabin 2002 and by Fershtman et al. 2012).
-Its defining feature in a twoperson context is that indifference curves in (m, o) space are positively sloped below and negatively sloped above the 45° line.
+- The well-being of an agent with maximin preferences (Engelmann and Strobel 2004), Rawlsian preferences (Charness and Rabin 2002), or Leontief preferences (Andreoni and Miller 2002, Fisman et al. 2007) increases in the lowest of all agents' payoffs.
+Thus, its defining feature in a two-person context is that indifference curves in (m, o) space are negatively sloped if inequality is advantageous and vertical otherwise (yielding the combination x_2, y_3). - An agent is inequity or inequality averse (Fehr and Schmidt 1999, Bolton and Ockenfels 2000), or difference averse (Charness and Rabin 2002, Fisman et al. 2007), or egalitarian (Dawes et al. 2007, Fehr et al. 2008) if she incurs a disutility when other agents have either higher or lower payoffs (as in the model by Fehr and Schmidt 1999), or when the agent's payoff differs from the average payoff of all agents (as in Bolton and Ockenfels 2000).
+Consequently, the defining feature of inequality averse or egalitarian preferences in a two-person context is negatively sloped indifference curves in the domain of advantageous and positively sloped indifference curves in the domain of disadvantageous inequality (yielding the classification x_3 , y_3). - The opposite constellation, benevolence in the domain of disadvantageous inequality combined with malevolence in the domain of advantageous inequality, is referred to as equality aversion (by Hennig-Schmidt 2002, for instance), or as equity aversion (e.g. by Charness and Rabin 2002 and by Fershtman et al. 2012).
+Its defining feature in a two-person context is that indifference curves in (m, o) space are positively sloped below and negatively sloped above the 45° line (translating to x_1, y_1).